 This confirmation doesn’t just occur in one hit and can take anywhere from one to sixty.
 Although generally, you’re looking at no more than 6 for every-day transactions.

 Please be aware that every currency will have a different confirmation time, and this is never set in stone as it relies on factors such as network congestion; much like a cellphone signal.

 I’ve personally seen Bitcoin take anywhere from five minutes to forty-five minutes.

 Before getting too deep, it is probably helpful to show where you will find your TX ID.

 If you purchased through BitPrime, this is something we can provide to you.
-Once you’ve received an email confirming your order is complete, get in touch through live chat.
+Once you’ve received an email confirming your order is complete, get in touch with us via email.